The Researcher

 Private credit is one of the fastest-growing and least transparent segments of global finance.
 Most coverage is either sell-side marketing or academic work written years after the fact.
 The goal here was to build something closer to what an analyst at a credit fund or research desk would actually produce — original data synthesis, charted and documented in real time as the market evolves.

 The project started as an attempt to understand the structural opacity in default rate reporting — where the same market produces readings from 0.75% to 9.2% depending on methodology.
-It grew into five volumes covering market structure, firm-level credit quality, ratings divergence, and most recently, the liquidity architecture that is actively breaking down in early 2026.
+It grew into five research volumes covering market structure, firm-level credit quality, ratings divergence, and liquidity architecture — alongside a separate Fund Audits vehicle for bottom-up forensic analysis of individual funds, an Insurance Audits track examining PE-owned life insurers and circular capital flows, and a Research Library of eight published memoranda synthesizing findings into investable theses.

 The research is not investment advice.
 It is a working demonstration of what independent analytical thinking looks like when applied systematically to a complex, data-sparse market.